JoeyStanley/real/_posts/2019-08-19-3d-vowel-plots-with-rayshader.md

 ## Conclusion

 The rayshader package really is an impressive one and does so much work behind the scenes to make it easy for people to become amateur animators, at least with quantitative data.
-For right now, I'll admit that I'm not exactly gleaning anything new from the visuals that I didn't already know, but that doens't mean looking a wider variety of linguistic data using 3D animations like this won't uncover something new.
+For right now, I'll admit that I'm not exactly gleaning anything new from the visuals that I didn't already know, but that doesn't mean looking a wider variety of linguistic data using 3D animations like this won't uncover something new.
 I can't wait until my next conference presentation so I can see if I can weasel one of these in there somehow.